core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

   This requires the individually addressed servers to be reachable via a suitable cross-proxy or to also support CoAP over TCP/TLS/WebSockets for the targeted resource.
 While those transports do not support multicast, it is possible to rely on multicast for discovering that a server has those transports available and that they allow accessing the targeted resource, possibly with block-wise transfer used for random access to blocks within the resource representation.
 Such discovering can rely on means defined in {{I-D.ietf-core-transport-indication}}.

 ### Other Transports ###
 CoAP group communication may be used over transports other than UDP/IP multicast.
 For example broadcast, non-UDP multicast, geocast, serial unicast, etc. In such cases the particular considerations for UDP/IP multicast in this document may need to be applied to that particular transport.
+Further details about such alternative transports and their use for CoAP group communication are out of scope for this document.

 ## Interworking with Other Protocols ## {#sec-other-protocols}